cyc9805/cyc9805.github.io/_posts/2022-05-27-Document Inspection Using Text-Line Alignment.md

 This section explains the process of finding alignment lines.

-1. Left, center and right alignment line are looked for.
+<br>  1.
+Left, center and right alignment line are looked for.
 Each lines are defined as follows:

   - left alignment line: vertical line where left–aligned and justified text–lines have their starting point
   - right alignment line: vertical line where right–aligned and justified text–lines have their end point.